Linda A. Cicero | Stanford News Service

 Remember: If you enroll into a course, then you must attend the first class meeting to secure your spot in the course.

-Some Creative Writing courses may require instructor consent to enroll.
-To request instructor consent for a given course, follow its instructions listed below.
-When browsing on ExploreCourses, the instructions can also be found in the Notes section of the course.
+Some Creative Writing courses may require department or instructor consent to enroll.
+To request department/instructor consent for a given course, follow its instructions listed below.
+When browsing in Navigator, the instructions can also be found in the Notes section of the course.

 Enrollment via Course Preference Form